 Though cSplash takes place only once a year, we would love for you to keep in touch with all the friends you've made here---and with us as well.
 Come visit our Facebook page; say hello.
 You could also email us at csplash [at] cims [dot] nyu [dot] edu.

 Be prepared: cSplash 2014 will take place on April 26th!
 The Math of Climate Change, the colloquium lecture for cSplash 2014, will be given by Edwin Gerber, Professor of Mathematics at the Courant Institute.
-If you are registered and have not picked your courses yet, now is the time!

 The registration for cSplash 2014 is now closed, however, and we cannot guarantee a spot for any unregistered student.
 You could try signing up for classes in person on April 26th, but please know that we have limited space availability.
 We might, in fact, have to turn you away.